ibmverse/verse-developer/_docs/en/11-registering-an-application-in-ibm-verse.md

 ---

 ## Registering an Application in IBM Verse
 To add an application to Verse on-Cloud, admin need to register it using the IBM App Registry.
-You can refer to this guide [Managing extensions for Verse]({{site.data.developers.appregistryGuide}}) for details.
+You can refer to this guide [Managing extensions for Verse]({{site.data.developers.appregistryGuide}}){:target="_blank"} for details.

 To add an application to Verse on-Premise, Verse supports two approaches to deploy your applications/extensions to end users:
 - Deploying extensions using the built-in endpoint